-03. Google Docs
+3. Google Docs

 Similar to Word, Google Docs contains its own batch of templates.

 From the Google Docs main screen, locate “Template Gallery” in the upper right part of the screen.
 Click “Template Gallery” to expand the template selection.

-Still, if you choose to use Google Drive, we have created a PandaDoc and Google Drive integration software that keeps paperwork simple.
+We’ve even created a PandaDoc and Google Drive integration software that keeps paperwork simple.